Adventure to the Land of the Nine Dragons

 Touch down, weary travelers, in Vietnam’s 1000-year old capital where the tangy scent of spices emerge from shadowed alleys and ancient traditions are still practiced in the far reaches of the Old Quarter.
 And yet, Hanoi is bustling with modern, ambitious energy.

-You’ll be met at the airport and whisked to our lakefront hotel, where Kerri awaits.
-We’ll gather for a cocktail at dusk and a quick briefing about delights that lie ahead.
+You’ll be met at the airport and whisked to our palm tree-shaded hotel in the heart of Hanoi’s historic district, where Kerri awaits.
+We’ll gather for a cocktail at dusk and a quick briefing about the delights that lie ahead.
 Then you are free to enjoy dinner on your own.

 Lodging: Hanoi